chaoticgd/wrench/docs/asset_system.md

 ### Code Generator

-Each asset type is defined in `asset_schema.wtf` and a code generator, `asset_codgen.cpp` to generate a C++ file that defines a subclass of `Asset` for each asset type.
+Each asset type is defined in `asset_schema.wtf` and a code generator, `asset_codegen.cpp` is used to generate a C++ file that defines a subclass of `Asset` for each asset type.
 A similar generator program, `asset_docgen.cpp` is used to generate the asset reference document.

 ## Version History